checkedc/checkedc/README.md

 # Checked C

+This is the new home of the Checked C project.
+The Checked C extension was originally developed at Microsoft from 2016-2021.
+Microsoft chose to stop funding further development of Checked C. We greatly appreciate the support of Microsoft for the project for many years!
+David Tarditi, the founder of the Checked C project, has asked that development continue here.

 Checked C adds static and dynamic checking to C to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
 The goal of the project is to improve systems programming by making fundamental improvements to C.